MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 ### Copy stack trace

 <!--
-This should be moved to an "Export debug data" H2 section when there is enough content for that, but there is not right now, so it is here.
+This should be moved to an "Export debug data" H2 section when there is enough content for that, but there isn't right now, so it is here.
 -->

 To copy the current call stack to the clipboard, right-click the **Call Stack** pane, and then select **Copy stack trace**.